sourceplant/vbnotescript/README.md

 A very light note taking and searching app written in VBScript for Windows.
 Simple yet powerfull script with just around 10KB in size.

-## Summary
+## Concepts
-* vbnotescript app stores entire notes in a plain text file (vbnotescript.txt)
+* vbnotescript app stores entire notes in a plain text main file (vbnotescript.txt)
+* On startup, it loads whole of the content in memory.
+* On shutdown, it makes a backup of initial main file and dumps the memory having updated data to it
 * Notes can be added and edited with Notepad++ or Notepad
 * Text searching returns the matched text and a unique number as an address of the note
+* Editing a note require one time save

 ## Prerequisites
 Notepad++ or even Notepad